leomakino/learn-data-engineer-topics/gcp/Cloud Digital Leader Learning Path.md

 - Build flexible solutions that aren't possible with PaaS or SaaS.

 ### PaaS - Platform as a Service
-Platform as a Service, or PaaS, is a computing model that offers a cloud-based platform for developing, running, and managing applications.
+Platform as a Service (PaaS) is a computing model that offers a cloud-based platform for developing, running, and managing applications.

+it provides a platform for developers to develop, run, and manage their own apps without having to build and maintain the associated infrastructure.

+It is possible to use built-in software components to build their applications, which reduces the amount of code they have to write.
+Examples: Cloud Run and BigQuery.

+benefits of PaaS:
+- It reduces development time: Developers can go straight to coding instead of spending time setting up and maintaining a development environment;
+- Scalable: additional capacity for building, testing, staging, and running applications whenever they need it
+- It reduces management.
+- it's flexible: support for different programming languages and easy collaboration for distributed teams

+what scenarios would PaaS be good for?
+- PaaS is suitable for organizations that: Want to create unique and custom applications without investing a lot in owning and managing infrastructure.
+- Want to rapidly test and deploy applications.
+- Have many legacy applications and want to reduce the cost of operations.